vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 would make vector other than what it is in its absence or leave us blind to vector's runtime behavior.
 The loss of VRL makes vector significantly less useful to our users but the loss of `Transform` makes vector something else entirely.
-The core of vector should, as well, be a crate of useful pieces for _building_ a vector, not vector but with a bunch of pieces ripped out.
+The core of vector should, as well, be a package of useful pieces for _building_ a vector, not vector but with a bunch of pieces ripped out.

 ## Alternatives for Future Work